import blazetime for flexible data

 http://blaze.readthedocs.io/en/latest/computation.html

-all the leaves of the tree that represent dataoptimize
+pre_compute all the leaves of the tree that represent dataoptimize the expressioncompute_down on the entire expression treecompute_up.

 Repeat this until the data significantly changes type (e.g. list to int